xenris/nbavr/readme.md

 Beta

-The code is stable but some things may change and more things will be added.
+The code is mostly stable, some things may not work, things will change, and more things will be added.

 ## Using this library